stevef1uk/cassuservice/README.md

 The functonality of this tool to support the Cassandra MAP type is very limited.
 This tool can only cope with maps if they are defined as map<text,x>; this is simply becasue there seems to be no way of modelling the map type in Swagger!
 I have used the addionalProperties arroach and hard coded this to a string.
 For now if maps are used that are not of this trivial form the generated code handler will need to be modified manually.
-Also, whilst the value of the map can not be a UDT as well as simple types, the UDT can't contain other UDTs at present.
+Also, whilst the value of the map can be a UDT as well as simple types, the UDT in the map (or UDT chain) can't contain other UDTs at present.

 I am in the process of supporting UDTs in insert clauses and there are some limitations.
 I haven't started work on Posts for UDT.